sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/creating_multiple_changesets_in_large_repositories.md

 Campaigns can produce a lot of changes in a single repository and in order to make reviewing and merging them easier, it might make sense to split the changes up into multiple changesets.

-That can be done by using [`transformChanges`](../references/batch_spec_yaml_reference.md#transformchanges) in the campaign spec to group the changes produced in one single repository by directory and create a changeset for each group.
+That can be done by using [`transformChanges`](../references/batch_spec_yaml_reference.md#transformchanges) in the batch spec to group the changes produced in one single repository by directory and create a changeset for each group.

 ## Using `transformChanges`

-The following campaign spec uses the `transformChanges` property to create up to 4 changesets in a single repository by grouping the changes made in different directories:
+The following batch spec uses the `transformChanges` property to create up to 4 changesets in a single repository by grouping the changes made in different directories:

 ```yaml
 name: hello-world